ipatch/homebrew-us-05/freecad/README.md

 ## TODOs

+- [ ] **Q** does FreeCAD support storing different profiles for different users, ie. settings based on a profile?
+- [ ] when opening a file with freecad using the dialog box always have the **All Files** selected as opposed to having a specific filetype selected in the dialog box dropdown
+- [ ] it'd be helpful interesting if certain **parts** / **bodies** contained a _transform history_ if that is even possible
 - [ ] the the _tools_ > _customize..._ floating window retain its size and position an subsequent relaunches
 - [ ] have freecad change the granularity of the scroll when different _meta_ keys are held down in the viewport
 - [ ] be able to reaarange groups within the model stack.